 When ASC 606, Revenue from Contracts with Customers, was first introduced in 2014, it was obvious it would be one of the most influential accounting policy changes in recent history.
 This new accounting standard replaces almost all existing frameworks for recognizing contract revenues.
-Even though the new framework appears simple at first glance, some business owners, executives and managers are unsure about the best way to implement the changes and which processes will be most impacted.
-In fact, after several years there continues to be questions about the process including how employees and external relationships will be impacted.
+Even though the new framework appears simple at first glance, some business owners, executives, and managers are unsure about the best way to implement the changes and which processes will be most impacted.
+In fact, after several years there continue to be questions about the process including how employees and external relationships will be impacted.
 As the implementation deadline draws near, it’s essential to become familiar with the new standard to make the needed changes.
-To help our clients, prospects and others understand the most essential aspects of revenue recognition, Hanson & Co has provided a summary of the most common questions asked about the change below.
+To help our clients, prospects, and others understand the most essential aspects of revenue recognition, Hanson & Co has provided a summary of the most common questions asked about the change below.

 What Key Changes Occurred with Revenue Recognition?

 ASC 606 introduces a five-step process for recognizing revenue:

 2. Identify the performance obligations in the contract.

 4. Allocate the transaction price to the performance obligations in the contract.

 5. Recognize revenue when (or as) performance obligations are satisfied.

 What Entities Need to Comply with the New Standard?

 All entities that follow Generally Accepted Accounting Principles (GAAP) should comply with the new standard.
 This includes public companies, several private companies, and even some not-for-profit organizations.

 The accounting standard has multiple different implementation deadlines.